26 January: Republic Day of India

 4. Indian Constitution says that India is a democratic republic means sovereignty rests with the people of India.

 5. Indian Constitution adopts the parliamentary system.
 It is also found in Britain.

 6. Indian Constitution says India is a Union of States and the government is federal.

 7. Indian Constitution gives certain fundamental rights to every citizen.

-8. It also contains Directive Principles of State Policy.
+8. It also contains the Directive Principles of State Policy.

 9. The 42nd Amendment of India Constitution also suggests fundamental duties to all Indians.

 10. Indian Constitution affirms that India is a secular state it means neither religious nor irreligious, or anti-religious.